glowingstone124/TinyMSG/README.md

 At first, you need a Java Runtime Environment which verison over **17**.

-Then use java Server.jar to start server on PORT 1234.
+Then use java -jar Server.jar to start server on PORT 1234.

 then Server will automatically generate a config file called "config_server.json"